IceBerge421/markdown-cv/index.md

 Awadhi, A., **Berge, PS**, Dwyer, S., Lovett, S., McQuaid, S., & Woolbright, L. (2021).
 Role-Playing Peer Review: Games and Gatekeepers.
 Engaged Learning Experience accepted for presentation at the meeting of the College Conference on Composition and Communications.
 April 7–10, 2021, Spokane, WA [Virtual Event].
 (Re-accepted from 2020.
 Cancelled due to COVID-19).

 `2020`
-**Berge, PS**, & Britt, R. K. (2020).
+**Berge, PS**, & Britt, Rebecca K. (2020).
 Dance with me, Claude: Shippers, queerbaiting, and meaning making in the Fire Emblem: Three Houses Twitter Fandom.
 Presented at the National Communication Association, Game Studies Division.
 November 19–22, 2020, Indianapolis, IN [Virtual Event]. **Winner of the Top Paper Award from the Game Studies Division.**

 `2020`
-Britt, R. K., & **Berge, PS** (2020). r/persona5 as a community of practice: A computational content analysis of expressed communication based on a Japanese role-playing game.
+Britt, Rebecca K., & **Berge, PS** (2020). r/persona5 as a community of practice: A computational content analysis of expressed communication based on a Japanese role-playing game.
 Presented at the National Communication Association, Japan-US Communication Association.
 November 19–22, 2020, Indianapolis, IN [Virtual Event, Converted for COVID-19].

 `2019`
-**Berge, PS**, Eubanks, J., Nisbitt, L., & Stevens, A. (2019).
+**Berge, PS**; Eubanks, James; Nisbitt, Lacee; & Stevens, Amanda (2019).
 “Exploring the Rhetoric of Immersion and Identity in Virtual Reality.”
 Presented in Performance Expression and Identity within Multimodal Technologies at the meeting of the College Conference on Composition and Communications.
 March 13–16, 2019, Pittsburgh, PA.

 ### Workshops Led